jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_vegetation.nml.rst

              are as expected, and provide feedback where deficiencies are identified.

+.. nml:member:: l_red

+   :type: logical
+   :default: F

+   Switch for using the Robust Ecosystem Demography model (:ref:`Argles et al., (2020)<References_vegetation>`)

+   TRUE
+       Robust Ecosystem Demography is used.

+   FALSE
+       Robust Ecosystem Demography is not used.

+   Only use if :nml:mem:`l_triffid` = TRUE.

 .. nml:group:: Only used with the Farquhar model of leaf photosynthesis (:nml:mem:`photo_model` = 2).